sprintly/Sprintly-GitHub/README.md

 	Enter 1 or more item numbers separated by a space: 4 [master 1e71283] References #4.
 Normal commit message here.
 	 1 files changed, 1 insertions(+), 1 deletions(-)

+To save time, include an item number at the beginning of your commit to automatically reference that item number.
+You won't be prompted to select an item number if you go this route:

+	$ git commit -m "#42 Adding README"
+	[master 555a912] References #42 Adding README
+	 0 files changed, 0 insertions(+), 0 deletions(-)
+	 create mode 100644 README

+Or include Sprint.ly keywords followed by an item number anywhere in your message.
+Again, you won't be prompted to select an item number if you go this route:

+	$ git commit -m "Adding some samples.
+Closes #42.
+Refs #54."
+	[master bfb7a8b] Adding some samples.
+Closes #42.
+Refs #54.
+	 0 files changed, 0 insertions(+), 0 deletions(-)
+	 create mode 100644 sample